SU-100Y: Development

 In December 1939, the Northwest Command of the Red Army requested that the N°185 factory develop a vehicle based on the T-100.
 The vehicle had not only to operate as a self-propelled gun, but also to be used to lay bridges, transport explosives, and recover tanks destroyed or damaged on the battlefield.
 During the development of this vehicle, the ABTU proposed mounting the large, high velocity 152 mm cannon on the T-100 in order to give it the capacity to destroy bunkers and other strong fixed fortifications.
 The plant manager at N°185 proposed stopping development of the prototype to use T-100 as a self-propelled gun/tank destroyer armed with the 100 and 130 mm naval guns.
-This idea was accepted and on January 8, 1940, the plans for the T-100-X were finalised and sent to the Izhorskyi factory.
-The T-100-X had a box-shaped fighting compartment and was equipped with the 130 mm B-13 naval gun.
+This idea was accepted and on January 8, 1940, the plans for the T-100X were finalized and sent to the Izhorskyi factory.
+The T-100X had a box-shaped fighting compartment and was equipped with the 130 mm B-13 naval gun.
 For mobility, it kept the torsion bar suspension system, as was the trend in modern tanks of the time.
 During the development of the prototype, the shape of the fighting compartment was modified to reduce ammunition loading times.
-The new design was the SU-100Y (sometimes called the T-100).
+The new design was the T-100Y (re-designated SU-100Y in 1945).
 The designs of the SU-100Y were sent to the Izhorskyi factory on February 24, 1940, and assembly began on the first of the month.
 The self-propelled gun was tested for the first time on March 14.
-As the Winter War with Finland had ended, the SU-100Y was never deployed against Finland but was successfully tested against fortifications.
-The obvious shortcoming was its significant size and mass, making it considerably difficult to transport by rail although it could be done.
-It would be used in the battle of Moscow and possibly in other operations.
+As the Winter War with Finland had ended, the T-100Y was never deployed against Finland but was successfully tested against former Polish fortifications in the Kiev Special Military District, along with the KV-2 and the two SU-14 prototypes.
+There were several complaints: the mantlet was installed with no regard for balance, which made aiming difficult, the fighting compartment was too cramped, and there were several issues with the running gear.
+The T-100Y was sent to factory N°174 for correction of these defects, since factory N°185 no longer existed, as it was absorbed into factory N°174.
+Not much came of such changes, since the T-100Y lost its last chance at mass production in June 1940.
+The design could have served as a temporary solution, but the ABTU was leaning towards the chassis of SMK as it shared components with the KV-1, to have a standardization of components.
+The decision of the Council of People's Commissars and Central Committee of the VKP(b) was published on July 17, 1940, sealing the fate of the T-100Y.
+The prototype was left to rust away at the Kubinka proving grounds before the start of the German invasion.